rclone/rclone/docs/content/commands/rclone_mount.md

       --allow-non-empty                    Allow mounting over a non-empty directory.
       --allow-other                        Allow access to other users.
       --allow-root                         Allow access to root user.
-      --attr-timeout duration              Time for which file/directory attributes are cached.
-      --daemon                             Run mount as a daemon (background mode).
+      --attr-timeout duration              Time for which file/directory attributes are cached. (default 1s) --daemon                             Run mount as a daemon (background mode).
       --debug-fuse                         Debug the FUSE internals - needs -v.
       --default-permissions                Makes kernel enforce access control based on the file mode.